OrderN/CONQUEST-release/docs/ext-tools.rst

    %endblock

 Note that the bands to be processed must be a subset of the bands output by CONQUEST.
-The bands can be output summed over k-points or at individual k-points by setting ``Process.outputWF_by_kpoint`` to ``F`` or ``T`` respectively.
+The bands can be output summed over k-points, or at individual k-points, by setting ``Process.outputWF_by_kpoint`` to ``F`` or ``T`` respectively.

 Go to :ref:`top <ext-tools>`.